-Vitamin D is known as the “sunshine vitamin” yet Canadians cannot make enough of this nutrient during winter or, any time of year if sun exposure is limited.
+Vitamin D is known as the “sunshine vitamin” yet Canadians can’t make enough of this nutrient during winter or, any time of year if sun exposure is limited.
 The need for vitamin D increases after the age of 50.
-Naturally occurring food sources of vitamin D are mainly limited to fish such as fresh salmon and canned salmon, tuna and sardines.
-Fortified food sources of vitamin D include cow’s milk, fortified plant beverages (e.g. soy), and margarine.
+Vitamin D is important for bone strength.

+Vitamin B12 may not be absorbed by people over 50 years of age.
 Vitamin B12 is necessary for making red blood cells and ensuring normal nerve function.
-A daily supplement providing at least 2.4 μg of vitamin B12 is recommended for adults over 50.
-Men and postmenopausal women should choose a vitamin and mineral supplement that does not contain any or much iron.
+Eating foods fortified with vitamin B12 or taking a daily supplement providing at least 2.4 μg of vitamin B12 is recommended for adults over 50.

 You need over 50 different nutrients for good health.

-Eating a variety of foods is the best way to get the variety of nutrients that you need for health.
+Eating a variety of nutrient-rich foods is the best way to get the nutrients that you need for health.

 You don’t get energy from eating vitamin pills.

 You do get energy as calories from carbohydrates, fats and proteins in the food you eat.
-Vitamins in food help convert energy from these food components into a type of energy your body can use but they do not supply energy by themselves.
-Why not try a daily walk to energize yourself while strengthening your heart, lungs and muscles?
+Vitamins in food help convert energy from these food components into a type of energy your body can use, but they do not supply energy by themselves.

-Taking large amounts of vitamins or minerals can be dangerous.
+Taking large amounts of vitamin or mineral supplements can be dangerous.